 Kumail Devi, a young, bright, but stern Qing military and science officer had been tasked with sorting through the various boxes a British envoy had proffered last weekend.
 Kumail, fluent in both English and Mandarin, observed the botched negotiations with amusement.
 The British envoy, Waite, blustering and overconfident had attempted the negotiations in broken Mandarin.
 The Emperor, misinterpreting the chests full of goods as a tribute from the British Empire, offered his thanks but had no interest in further trade relations – and definitely no interest in restarting the opium trade.
 Kumail saw no reason to intervene there.
-Escorted promptly away a huff, Waite had left behind the boxes of various British inventions that Kumail was now sifting through.
+Briskly escorted away by armed Imperial Guards, Waite had left behind the boxes of various British inventions that Kumail was now tediously sifting through.

 Among the various gaudy telescopes, clocks, and leaping mechanical frogs, Kumail saw a curiously small chest.
 Opening it, he found what looked to be a simple glass orb attached to a wrist strap, a thin compass needle contained within the orb, and a hastily written note.
 The author of the note, some toymaker named Tian, claimed that the compass would point towards one’s “wife”, or soulmate, depending on interpretation of the writing.

 Over the years Kumail had gained the unwitting trust of his superiors at British East India, slowly simmering under a placid smile.
-On his eighteenth birthday he quietly departed the British compound in the early morning.
-He had left behind a dear friend, but there was no future down that path.
-He soon found work as a petty officer under Minister Lin Zexu, where he became indispensable in the campaign to purge China of opium.
-With his eyes closed, Kumail could name every local British “merchant,” where they stashed their opium, who their Chinese distributors were, and so on.
+On his eighteenth birthday he quietly departed the British compound in the early morning under the guise of running an errand.
+His few personal possessions fit neatly in a folded blanket tucked under his arm.
+He soon found work as a petty officer under Minister Lin Zexu, where he became indispensable in the recent campaign to purge China of opium.
+With his eyes closed, Kumail could name every local British “merchant” selling opium, where they stashed their wares, who their Chinese distributors were, and so on.
 That summer, the hammer of justice came swiftly.
 When nearly 20,000 li of opium bricks were set aflame, so too did Kumail’s heart roar with vengeance.